a11to1n3/PHeatPruner/README.md

 * **SHAP-based Importance** – SHAP values explain model predictions but require a trained model.
 PHeatPruner offers a model-agnostic pre-filtering step suitable for both UEA Archive tasks and generic LimeSoDa applications.
+* **L1-penalized Models** – Logistic regression with an L1 penalty or Lasso
+  regression performs embedded feature selection.
+PHeatPruner can further reduce the feature count before these models, simplifying the optimization.

+Other state-of-the-art packages such as gradient boosting frameworks or TabNet also provide built-in feature importance measures.
+PHeatPruner acts as a lightweight pre-processing step that can be used ahead of these approaches.

 In practice, running PHeatPruner prior to these methods decreases the number of variables they must examine.
 This often speeds up downstream feature selection